EviNutri food guide

 A theoretically appropriate diet fails if the dog will not eat it or loses weight.

-Renal and kidney-purpose food candidates
+Renal and kidney-purpose foods

 Start with kidney-purpose foods, then confirm phosphorus, protein, sodium, calories, hydration support, and whether the dog has veterinary lab context.